arjun-krishna1/factorial_game/README.md

 # Factorial Game!
-- A command line game written in Python to see what the hightest factorial you can calculate is
+- A command line game written in Python to see what the highest factorial you can calculate is
 ![Gif demonstration](https://raw.githubusercontent.com/arjun-krishna1/gifs/main/factorial_game.gif)